kyma-project/test-infra/cmd/image-builder/github-workflow-integration.md

 3. **Trigger the `oci-image-builder` pipeline**:
    The image-builder reusable workflow uses Image Builder GitHub action to collect required data and to trigger the `oci-image-builder` pipeline.
-   Required data is collected from inputs to the Image Builder reusable workflow, defined by the user and GitHub workflow context variables.
+   Required data is collected from inputs to the Image Builder reusable workflow defined by the user and GitHub workflow context variables.

 4. **Validating the OIDC Token**: The `oci-image-builder` pipeline, running in ADO, validates the OIDC token against trusted issuer.
    The pipeline validates the claims in the OIDC token to ensure that the workflow is authorized to trigger the build process.